mre/vector/docs/usage/configuration/sources/journald.md

 ![][images.journald_source]

 {% hint style="warning" %}
-The `journald` sink is in beta.
+The `journald` source is in beta.
 Please see the current [enhancements][url.journald_source_enhancements] and [bugs][url.journald_source_bugs] for known issues.
 We kindly ask that you [add any missing issues][url.new_journald_source_issue]